Alzymologist/Kampela/docs/development/UX/strategy.md

 ## Personalization

-Kampelas should be highly personizeable, probably in subtle ways.
-It should be trivial to observe that the device was swapped.
+Kampelas should be highly personizable, probably in subtle ways.
+It should be trivial for owner to observe that the device was swapped.

 ## Few buttons